SteffWS/SteffWS/README.md

 ###

-<p align="left">My name is Steff, a passionate developer hailing from Denmark!
+<p align="left">My name is Steff, a passionate developer coming from Denmark!
 I thrive on learning new technologies and languages, constantly expanding my skill set to tackle exciting projects.
 My primary expertise lies in C#, Lua, HTML, and CSS, with a knack for JavaScript as well.</p>

 ###